-Mr. Orlick orchestrated, performed, and organized music concerts for dignitaries such as the President of Zanzibar, Amani Abeid Karume, Ombeni Sefue, Ambassador of the United Republic of Tanzania, and the singer, James Brown’s Estate.
+Prof. Orlick orchestrated and organized music concerts for dignitaries such as the President of Zanzibar, Amani Abeid Karume, Ombeni Sefue, Ambassador of the United Republic of Tanzania, and the singer, James Brown’s Estate.

-Mr. Orlick appeared in The New York Times performing in the world premier of “Odin: The Opera” by Donald Knaack and Linnett Taylor.
-In addition, he was featured taiko drum player for the world premier of “Sanyoungsan” (strings and 2 taiko drums) by Youngmi Ha that was performed in South Korea.
-Other notable performances include “The Past is in the Present” (Pulitzer Prize); and “The Charm” by Michael Udow (world’s largest timpani and chimes).
+Prof. Orlick appeared in The New York Times performing in the world premier of “Odin: The Opera” by Donald Knaack and Linnett Taylor.
+In addition, Prof. Orlick was featured taiko drum player for the world premier of “Sanyoungsan” (strings and 2 taiko drums) by Youngmi Ha that was performed in South Korea.
+Other notable performances include soloist in the symphony, “The Past is in the Present”, under the baton of the late Gunther Schuller.

-As an orchestrator, Mr. Orlick orchestrated Philip Glass’ film scores from the movie Powaqqatsi: “Serra Pelada” and “Train to Sao Paulo” and “Prelude to Endgame” that were performed in New York City and at The Aspen Music Festival.
+As an orchestrator, Prof. Orlick orchestrated Philip Glass’ film scores from the movie Powaqqatsi: “Serra Pelada” and “Train to Sao Paulo” and “Prelude to Endgame” that were performed in New York City and at The Aspen Music Festival.